 Redirect Water Away from the Foundation of Your Home

-When water is allowed to flow to the base of your home, puddles of standing water can form, causing potential risk of damage to your foundation.
-Once the foundation has been breached and the water is still pooling at the outside foundation of your property, it will soon begin to flow through the cracks and holes, causing leaks and potentially major floods.
-By installing the correct equipment, such as gutter systems and downspouts, you can resolve this problem.
-The only other option would be to transform your landscape to have a slope that drives water away from your property, but this could prove to be rather expensive.
+When water is allowed to flow to the base of your home, puddles of standing water can form, causing a potential risk of damage to your foundation.
+Once the foundation has been breached, and the water is still pooling at the outside foundation of your property, it will soon begin to flow through the cracks and holes, causing leaks and potentially major floods.
+You can resolve this problem by installing the correct equipment, such as gutter systems and downspouts.
+The only other option would be to transform your landscape to a slope that drives water away from your property.
+But that could be rather expensive.
 You could also have water drawn into pumping and drainage systems.

 Have an Interior Drainage System Installed

 The outside of your home isn’t the only place where you can have a drainage system installed.
-After you’ve covered your home’s exterior, it’s time to develop a backup plan just in case those fail.
-With an interior drainage system, such as a sump pump, you can have excess water that floods into your basement withdrawn right away.
+After you’ve covered your home’s exterior, it’s time to develop a backup plan just in case that fails.
+With an interior drainage system, such as a sump pump.
+You can have excess water that floods into your basement withdrawn right away.
 The water is pumped into the pit and pushed out and away from your home.
-There are different types of pumps you can choose from, just make sure to have a backup battery installed as well, so that it will always have access to power, even during electrical outages.
+There are different types of pumps you can choose from.
+Just make sure to have a backup battery installed.
+It will always have access to power, even during electrical outages.

 Apply Waterproofing Paint or Compounds to Your Home’s Exterior

 To further secure the exterior of your foundation from water leaks is to have waterproofing compounds applied.
-Any cracks and holes that are found in the exterior should be fixed and then this can be applied to provide a lasting solution for your basement.
+Any cracks and holes that are found in the exterior should be fixed.
+Then this can be applied to provide a lasting solution for your basement.

 It’s always recommended that you have an expert come to your home to help you find and eliminate problems.
-The professional will also be able to help you with choosing the best methods and equipment for your basement waterproofing.
+The professional will also help you choose the best methods and equipment for your basement waterproofing.